Kakamotobi/Learned/Web Development/Design-Patterns.md

     - There was no longer the need to manipulate the DOM, as it was taken care of by the framework.
       - The "C" in MVC was replaced by "VM" simply to indicate that you only need to handle the Model to update the View.
 - Instead of having multiple pages, it became possible to simply update parts of the page.
-- Other frameworks and libraries of similar MVVM architecture began to release: React, Vue, Angular2, Svelte, etc.
+- Other frameworks and libraries of _similar_ MVVM architecture began to be released: React, Vue, Angular2, Svelte, etc.
+  - _React Notes_
+    - React is not opinionated to a particular architecture.
+    - React is a _View_ library.
+Hence, React components represent the _View_ layer.
+    - The _ViewModel_ layer is essentially handled internally within the component itself since changes in the state triggers a re-render of the component.
+    - To implement a structure similar to a complete MVVM, React can be used with other libraries such as Redux.
+Redux becomes the _Model_ layer, as it manages the states of the application.
+      - Therefore, a very simple React application without using any complex React APIs or other libraries could be seen as "VVM" where V represents JSX and CSS, and VM represents component-related code for managing the state.

 <p align="center">
   <img src="https://github.com/Kakamotobi/Learned/blob/main/Web%20Development/refImg/MVVM.png" alt="MVVM Illustration" width="80%" />